EmBioSys Lab

 Using liposomes and synthetic polymers as model systems, we are trying to understand the intricate interplay between associative and segregative phase separation in the context of three-dimensional lipid membranes.

-Directed evolution – John van der Oost
+On-chip directed evolution – John van der Oost

 Laboratory of Microbiology, Wageningen University

-Biomechanics of ticks – Ingrid Dijkgraaf
+Bioadhesive from ticks – Ingrid Dijkgraaf

 Department of Biochemistry, Maastricht University

 Ticks adhere to their hosts through a strong glue but it remains a mystery how this process works.
-We are studying this from a biomechanics and biomaterial point-of-view and gain some insights into the phenomenon.
+We are studying this from a biomechanics and biomaterial point-of-view and gain further insights into the phenomenon.

 Self-assembly of chemical building blocks – Han Zuilhof